ftcteam8120/firstcomp-info-api/README.md

-# The FIRSTComp.info GraphQL API
+# The RoboScorz GraphQL API
 Created by FTC Team 8120

 ## Steps to run this project: